Simple and mysterious

 The tapestries are presented in a sequence in accordance with the medieval hierarchy of the five senses.
 The sense hierarchy the most frequently seen in the texts from that time is based on their more or less proximity with the soul.
 That is in increasing order: Touch, Taste, Smell, Hearing and Sight, all crowned by My sole desire.

-The lady with the Unicorn
+Lady with the Unicorn

 National Museum of the Middle Ages

 Now, the soul represents, at the individual level, an intermediary domain between the physical and spiritual ones.
 The soul is the individual reflection of the Principle at the source of all things, the Unity that governs the world.
 It consequently depicts a unifying principle of the various aspects of the being in general and his five senses in particular.
 A principle that is impalpable, without taste or odour, inaudible and invisible and not accessible by the sensitive way.
 In fact, only the immediate and direct way of intuition, beyond the simple sensation of feeling something, can give access to the principle knowledge.
 All the ambiguity of the meaning of the sixth tapestry results from the withheld approach: the strictly sensitive way of the physical being or the supra-sensitive way of the soul proper to the truly human being.